Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Frailty

-Note that the 'frailty_simple' codelist is not exhaustive, but contains three of the most commonly used medcodesfor frailty, classified by frailty severity.
+Note that the 'frailty_simple' codelist is not exhaustive, but contains three of the most commonly used medcodes for frailty, classified by frailty severity.

 &nbsp;